-At least four more courses at the 300-level or higher, of which can be a cross-listed course taught outside the department.
+At least four more courses at the 300-level or higher, of which one can be a cross-listed course taught outside the department.
 After consultation with faculty, majors can take an independent study course toward the major.
-There is also a possibility of doing the Anthropology major with a defined concentration for which students are advised to consult the Director of Undergraduate Studies.

 All anthropology majors must meet a foreign language requirement (intermediate level).